 RPA is nested within the broader category of intelligent process automation (IPA), which “describes a range of automated processing, from RPA all the way to cognitive technology and machine learning systems” (PwC).

 Since RPA simply involves robots doing what humans do on a computer, it must be distinguished from Straight Through Processing (STP), “where there is no visibility to human eyes of the steps/action taken by an automated process.”
 Because RPA robots simply live inside the computer they’re working on, they should be distinguished from “walking, talking auto-bots” or “physically existing machines processing paper” (Deloitte).

 Importantly, RPA is different from business process management, or BPM.
 IBM notes that BPM is “an approach to process operations management which focuses on improving process performance by streamlining business processes, removing bottlenecks and adding value.”
 One can easily imagine using RPA as a way of fulfilling the process-streamlining goals of BPM.
-Think of BPM as a toolkit, and RPA is a tool.
+Think of BPM as a toolkit, and RPA as a tool in the toolkit.